LandrumTrev/wanderlist/README.md

 _________________________________________________

-*A MERN full stack web application created with React and a Mongo NoSQL database with Mongoose ODM, using the Express server running in Node.
-Custom authorization courtesy of [Steve Carpenter](https://github.com/Steven-M-Carpenter/LoginCode) utilizing bCrypt to hash passwords stored in the database.
-The app utilizes three APIs to gather the information returned: geoNames for feature information, ezcmd for nearby inhabited place information, and Wigle for global crowdsourced information about known wifi hotspots.
-Custom CSS augments responsive Bootstrap components*
+*MERN full stack web application created with React and Mongo NoSQL database with Mongoose ODM, using an Express server running in Node.
+Custom user auth courtesy of [Steve Carpenter](https://github.com/Steven-M-Carpenter/LoginCode) utilizing bCrypt to hash passwords stored in the database.
+The app gathers and cross-references information from three separate APIs: geoNames for feature information, ezcmd for nearby inhabited place information, and Wigle for global crowdsourced information about all known wifi hotspots.
+Axios is used for both internal database and external API calls, and custom CSS augments responsive Bootstrap components.*

 _________________________________________________